-If set the scheduling term will only allow execution if the number of messages in the front stage does not exceed this count.
-It can for example be used in combination with codelets which do not clear the front stage in every tick.
+If set, the scheduling term will only allow execution if the number of messages in the front stage does not exceed this count.
+For example, it can be used in combination with codelets which do not clear the front stage in every tick.